blazingcloud/sealant/Testable/ReadMe.md

 This will create XCode `<ProjectName>` workspace.
 Open workspace in XCode and use it instead of opening project file.

-Update Podfile to link with Kiwi and Hamcrest and Sealant:
+Update Podfile with Kiwi, Hamcrest and Sealant pods exclusively for spec target:

 >target :spec, :exclusive => true do